Overview:

 American Cancer Society Research Scholar Grant (2017-22, PI: Finley)

-Our research group is collaborating with experimental and clinical researchers on projects.
+Our research group is collaborating with experimental and clinical researchers to study beta cells.

-• Computational model of pancreatic beta cell metabolism We are using mathematical modeling to study metabolic pathways in beta cells.
-This is part of the Pancreatic Beta Cell (PBC) Consortium, led by Professor Ray Stevens.
+- Computational model of pancreatic beta cell metabolism We used mathematical modeling to study metabolic pathways in beta cells.
+This is part of the Pancreatic Beta Cell (PBC) Consortium.
 We are collaborating with Professors Nicholas Graham and Scott Fraser, who are collecting experimental data needed to construct the model.